Hi, I’m Elissa! I’m a mom, CYC certified crochet instructor, designer, and fiber artist. I’ve been crafting and creating since childhood.

 In February of 2019 I received my Crochet Instructor’s Certification by the Craft Yarn Council.
 You can trust that the information that I am sharing with you is inline with the accepted standards used and taught by the CYC.
 My goal is to teach as many people as possible, for free, because crocheting makes me happy and I think it could make you happy too!
+I have a passion for teaching and designing.
+I want this to be my full-time career and starting this blog is the best way I know how to do it.

-I also adore designing.
-The hardest part about designing is taking the time to write down what I’m doing.
 I’ll be publishing: tutorials, original patterns, modernized vintage patterns, and color charts.
 I will occasionally venture outside the realm of crochet to explore the beautiful and emerging world of e-textiles.

 WTH is Yarndrasil?